-- An historical and foundational overview of the research and competencies for the health education/ health promotion specialist. - 2.
+- 1. An historical and foundational overview of the research and competencies for the health education/ health promotion specialist. - 2.
 A focus on clear examples of the application of the competencies in practice settings. - 3.
 Preparation for either the CHES or MCHES examination.

-Whether you are a graduating health education student or a practicing health education professional, the Certified Health Education Specialist (CHES) and Master Certified Health Education Specialist (MCHES) designation after your name is one indication of professional competency and commitment to continued professional development.
+Whether you are a graduating health education student or a practicing health education professional, the Certified Health Education Specialist (CHES) or Master Certified Health Education Specialist (MCHES) designation after your name is one indication of professional competency and commitment to continued professional development.

-Participants in this workshop will need access to two essential documents throughout the experience, available from NCHEC at: nchec.org/publications:

-- HESPA II 2020 Competency-based Framework - The Health Education Specialist: A Companion Guide for Professional Excellence.
-7th edition
+Participants in this workshop will need access to two essential documents for use throughout this workshop experience and in practice, available from NCHEC at: nchec.org/publications.
+The first is The Health Education Specialist: A Companion Guide for Professional Excellence, 7th Edition.
+The second document utilized in the course will change according to the following schedule: